suesslin/luki.github.io/index.md

     <h1>Short Introduction</h1>

-    <p>I'm a Computer Science and Natural Language Processing student at Ludwig Maximilian University (University of Munich). </p>
+    <p>Student of Media Informatics at Technical University of Dresden.
+Finished studying B.Sc. in Computer Science and Computational Linguistics at Ludwig Maximilian University (University of Munich) in the Summer of 2023. </p>

     <p>Previously I've worked at the biggest German-speaking Q&A platform <i>gutefrage</i> as a Software Engineering Working Student (Jul 2020–Sep 2021, Munich) and interned at <i>Ulysses</i> (text editor application, Leipzig) and <i>tresmo</i> (IoT firm, Augsburg) throughout summer break whilst in school.</p>